awsdocs/aws-step-functions-developer-guide/doc_source/batch-job-notification.md

 # Manage a Batch Job \(AWS Batch, Amazon SNS\)<a name="batch-job-notification"></a>

 This sample project demonstrates how to submit an AWS Batch job, and then send an Amazon SNS notification based on whether that job succeeds or fails\.
-Deploying this sample project creates a Step Functions state machine, an AWS Batch job, and an Amazon SNS topic\.
+Deploying this sample project creates an AWS Step Functions state machine, an AWS Batch job, and an Amazon SNS topic\.

 In this project, Step Functions uses a state machine to call the AWS Batch job synchronously\.
 It then waits for the job to succeed or fail, and it sends an Amazon SNS topic with a message about whether the job succeeded or failed\.

-**To create the Manage a Batch Job state machine and provision all resources**
+## Create the State Machine and Provision Resources<a name="batch-job-create"></a>

 1. Open the [Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/) and choose **Create a state machine**\.